Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/process-art-corpus.md

 - commparing speakers by role and gender
 - aspects to consider:
     - back channels (yeah, uhhu, that's great!)
-    - vocabulary size (avg word length)
+    - average word length and sentence length
     - number of turns, sentences, and words